Skip to content

 Core Features

-This page documents built-in grid features that don’t require plugins — the interactive playground, column configuration, data formatting, styling, shell layout, loading states, events, methods, and more.
+This page documents built-in grid features that don’t require plugins — the interactive playground, column configuration, data formatting, styling, loading states, events, methods, and more.

 Experiment with the grid’s core options in real time.
 Adjust the row count, toggle columns, change the fit mode, and enable or disable sortable/resizable columns.